zadr/conservatory/README.md

 **A.** Same thing!
 We can always point you in the right direction of the codebase, or at least let you know if someone else is working (or has worked) on something similar (and where to find their work).

-**Q.** How did you come up with this API?
+**Q.** How did you come up with all this?

 **A.** I sat at my desk, and, thought about it.
-I like most of whats shipped, but I could be talked into changing any of it.
+I like most of it, but I could be talked into changing any of it.
 Pretty boring story, eh?

 Basically, you have things.
 Things have attributes that help describe their appearance.
 Some other thing has the ability to draw a thing.
 And, there's some glue to hold it all together.